NTohan/fritzbox-monitor/README.md

 - LINE for InfluxDB v2

-## Integrations
+## Supported Platforms

 The supported integration platforms are **not** part of fritzbox-monitor docker image.

 > [!NOTE]
-> Please create a feature request if you want the supported protocol platforms to be part of the fritzbox-monitor docker image.
+> Please create a feature request if you want the supported platforms to be part of the fritzbox-monitor docker image.

 - [Home Assistant](https://www.home-assistant.io/):